 About

-This site shares the results of my off and-on research into my family’s history ever since one of my elderly aunts in the Netherlands shared a distant relative’s genealogical notes.
-These notes contained some interesting family names that suggested a French origin for at least some of my ancestors.
-In particular, the name “Guillaume Leignes” piqued my interest, as well as the name of a daughter “Marie Magdalaine Leignes” born in 1765 – from whom I descend through my father’s mother’s family.
-No other dates or place of birth listed for her or her father, or even a name for her mother mentioned, so the question remained: where did they come from and when did they or their ancestors arrive in the Netherlands?
+I discovered this when I came across some genealogical notes from a distant family member that listed the name of a “Guillaume Leignes” as an ancestor as well as the name of his daughter “Marie Magdalaine Leignes”, born in 1765.
+No other dates or place of birth listed for her or her father, or even a name for her mother mentioned.
+Clearly, these names suggested a French origin and so the question remained: from where in France did they come from and when did they or their ancestors arrive in the Netherlands?

 The Amsterdam Archives